lkiesow/leihs-wiki/leihs-Admin-Guide.md

     If you have created the database by hand earlier, or if the user you're using in config/database.yml does not have privileges to create a database, skip db `db:create` part.

+5. Generate a new secret (for encrypting cookies) and configure it in `config/initializers/secret_token.rb`:

+        $ RAILS_ENV=production bundle exec rake secret

+    This gives you a secret.
+Then put it in secret_token.rb:

+    Leihs::Application.config.secret_key_base = 'YOUR_SECRET_HERE'

-5. Create the temporary directories that are necessary for e.g. image uploads, temporary files etc. Make sure to create these directories so that the leihs user has write permission to them.
+6. Create the temporary directories that are necessary for e.g. image uploads, temporary files etc. Make sure to create these directories so that the leihs user has write permission to them.

         $ cd /home/leihs/leihs-3.3.1
         $ mkdir -p public/images/attachments tmp/sessions tmp/cache

-6. Precompile the assets (images, javascripts, etc.):
+7. Precompile the assets (images, javascripts, etc.):

         $ cd /home/leihs/leihs-3.3.1
         $ RAILS_ENV=production bundle exec rake assets:precompile

-7. Enable serving static assets by changing the setting in `config/environments/production.rb`:
+8. Enable serving static assets by changing the setting in `config/environments/production.rb`:

         config.serve_static_assets = true

     This is only for testing!
 You will disable this again once you start setting up a real production environment using Phusion Passenger.
 See 'Setting up a production environment' below for some hints about this.

-8. Start the leihs server:
+9. Start the leihs server:

         $ cd /home/leihs/leihs-3.3.1
         $ RAILS_ENV=production bundle exec rails s